Origent/ServeRmore/README.md

 ## Changelog

+v0.0.3 - Removed original and deprecated deployment steps for custom Lambda packages that used r2py, Python 2, and R 3.4.2.

 v0.0.2 - Introduces running R directly on Lambda via AWS' new custom layers feature, big thanks to [@bakdata](https://github.com/bakdata).
 * Several new commands for initiating the R runtime version, creating new functions, updating them, and destroying them.
 * New documentation for how to build a custom R layer.